 See the recipe card for exact quantities and detailed instructions.

 - peanut butter chips - I tested the recipe using Reese's Peanut Butter Chips.
 They have great texture and peanut butter flavor.
+They will definitely give you those melty, gooey pockets of peanut butter in every bite.

 - chocolate chips - I used a combo of milk and semi sweet chocolate for this recipe.
 I always recommend a high quality chocolate like Ghiradelli or Guittard for making cookies.